coreeng/knowledge-platform/knowledge-base/content/core-platform/features/ingress/feature-ingress-custom-domain.md

 Key Questions for Defuzz:

 * Who manages the custom domain - platform or tenant?
-  * It can be tenant initially with a view to move the ownership to the platform
+  * It can be the tenant initially with a view to move the ownership to the platform

 * Who manages the SSL certs rotation - platform or tenant?